 Note that the MAX only authenticates AIM and BONDING calls.
 The MAX does not authenticate dual-port calls.
 (See "This section provides some background information on Call profile parameters.
-For detailed information about each parameter, see the MAX Reference Guide." on page 2-45.)
+For detailed information about each parameter, see the Reference Guide for your MAX." on page 2-46.)